noman-ahmad/fetch-rewards-receipt-processor/README.md

 About:
 - Uses the Express.js framework in Node.js to build the web services with TypeScript.
-- Uses the drizzle ORM with an in-memory PostgreSQL DB as the data source.
+- Uses the drizzle ORM with an in-memory PostgreSQL DB (Using PGLite Driver) as the data source.

 Instructions on Use
 1. Build Docker Image: docker build -t fetch-rewards-receipt-processor .